Key Takeaways

 - Ensuring the chair acknowledges and confirms the recusal to uphold procedural formality.

 These steps safeguard the board’s accountability and reinforce trust among stakeholders by demonstrating adherence to ethical standards through transparent conflict disclosure and a formal recusal announcement.
+Minnesota law requires that board minutes contain specific disclosures about conflicts and recusals, proper documentation at the time of recusal is not optional.

 What Procedures Should Boards Follow to Manage Recusals?

+The board should record the recusal in meeting minutes, specifying the reason to demonstrate adherence to ethical standards.
 To support conflict resolution, boards can establish protocols for identifying conflicts early, ensuring impartiality throughout decision-making.
-Additionally, appointing a designated ethics officer or committee to oversee recusals can reinforce compliance and provide guidance.
+Appointing a designated ethics officer or committee to oversee recusals can reinforce compliance and provide guidance.

 Ensuring that remaining members have a quorum for valid decision-making is essential to maintain legitimacy.
 Regular training on conflict of interest policies and recusal procedures further promotes awareness and consistency.
+For boards structured as member-managed or board-managed LLCs, these procedures should be embedded in the operating agreement, not left to informal practice.

 Can a Board Member Participate After Recusing Themselves?